Kathy Acker: Education

-Acker attended the Birch Wathen Lenox School, a private school for girls on the Upper East Side.
+Acker attended the Lenox School, a private school for girls on the Upper East Side.
 As an undergraduate at Brandeis University, she studied Classics and "took advantage of loosened mores, attending orgies thrown by theatre kids."
 In 1966, she married Robert Acker, and took his surname.
 Robert Acker was the son of lower-middle-class Polish-Jewish immigrants.
 Her mother and stepfather had hoped she would marry a wealthy man and did not expect the marriage to Acker to last long.
 She became interested in writing novels and, with Robert, moved to California to attend University of California, San Diego, where David Antin, Eleanor Antin, and Jerome Rothenberg were among her teachers.
 She received her bachelor's degree in 1968.
-After moving to New York, she attended two years of graduate school at the City University of New York in Classics, specializing in Greek.
+After moving to New York, she attended two years of graduate school at the City College of New York in Classics, specializing in Greek.
 She did not earn a graduate degree.
 During her time in New York, she was employed as a file clerk, secretary, stripper, and porn performer.